-A unique identifier for the subject of the assertion.
+A unique identifier for the principal that is the subject of the assertion.

-- When using assertions for client authentication, the Subject MUST identify the client to the authorization server, typically by using the value of the client_id of the OAuth client. - When using assertions as an authorization grant, the Subject MUST identify an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).
+- When using assertions for client authentication, the Subject identifies the client to the authorization server using the value of the client_id of the OAuth client. - When using assertions as an authorization grant, the Subject identifies an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).